Port Vale Next Manager Odds: Three-Horse Race But Ferguson Remains Favourite

 Despite winning six of their final 12 games, Luton dropped into League One and Bloomfield was sacked in October after an underwhelming start to the current campaign.

-Bloomfield is 6/1 on one of the betting apps to reignite his managerial career at Port Vale.
+Bloomfield's odds have been halved from 6/1 to 3/1 on one of the betting apps to reignite his managerial career at Port Vale.

-Former Celtic player Mark Kennedy is surprisingly the 8/1 fourth favourite to land the Vale job.
+Former Celtic player Mark Kennedy is the fifth favourite to land the Vale job at 14/1, up from 8/1.

 The 49-year-old Dubliner has not enjoyed a great deal of success as a manager save for the 2022/23 season when he led Lincoln to 11th place in League One.